FloatingArrayDesign/FAModel/famodel/anchors/README.md

     - Ha, Va (horizontal and vertical loads on padeye of anchor)

   #### Output notes
-  The general output is a lateral and rotational displacement.
+  The general output is a lateral and rotational displacement or bending moment.
 In getAnchorCapacity, the driven pile capacity function is called in a while loop with incremented horizontal input forces until one of the displacements goes past set failure criteria, thus providing a horizontal force capacity output [N].
 Vertical capacity [N] is already calculated within the driven pile capacity function.

   For non-rock soil, the hinge (bending moment) is also considered as a failure mode along with the lateral and rotational displacement *IF* the zlug is positive (below the mudline)
 ### dandg_pile (Drilled and grouted piles)